 Today, Centric Learning is working with students face-to-face and remotely in the USA, China, South America, and the European Union.

-This robust, rigorous Centric Learning WAY American School/ HERO educational platform had the built-in capability to switch to remote e-learning without skipping a beat.
+This robust, rigorous Centric Learning WAY American School/ Centric educational platform had the built-in capability to switch to remote e-learning without skipping a beat.
 While schools across the globe were struggling to continue educating students WAY American Schools and our Chinese partners did not miss a day of teaching and learning completing the school year as strongly as we began.
 Further, we are continuing our partnership remotely this school year with our highly qualified American teachers using the internet to teach their eager and bright students in China.

 EDNEWS: Has e-learning been an easy sell in China.
 It certainly has not been quickly adopted in schools in the US?